PCRE2Project/pcre2/doc/html/README.txt

 Making new tarballs
 -------------------

-The command "make dist" creates two PCRE2 tarballs, in tar.gz and zip formats.
+The command "make dist" creates three PCRE2 tarballs, in tar.gz, tar.bz2, and zip formats.
 The command "make distcheck" does the same, but then does a trial build of the new distribution to ensure that it works.

 If you have modified any of the man page sources in the doc directory, you should first run the PrepareRelease script before making a distribution.
 This